Head lice and nits

 Head Lice

 Head lice and nits are very common in young children and their families.
-They do not have anything to do with dirty hair and are picked up by head-to-head contact.
+They are not caused by dirty hair and are picked up by head-to-head contact.

 Check if it's head lice

-Head lice eggs (nits) are brown or white (empty shells) and attached to the hair.
+Head lice eggs (nits) are brown or white and attached to the hair.

-Head lice sometimes can make your head feel:
+Head lice can make your head feel itchy.

 The only way to be sure someone has head lice is by finding live lice.